Countly/countly-sdk-documentation/android/current.md

 <h2>General SDK&nbsp;initialisation</h2>
 <p>
-  To have the best experience with push notifications, the SDK should be initialised in the your Application subclass' "onCreate" method.&nbsp;<span style="font-weight:400">Don't forget that Android O and later models require the use of <code>NotificationChannel</code>s</span>.
+  To have the best experience with push notifications, the SDK should be initialised in the your Application subclass' "onCreate" method.&nbsp;<span style="font-weight: 400;">Don't forget that Android O and later models require the use of <code>NotificationChannel</code>s</span>.
   Use <code>CountlyPush.CHANNEL_ID</code>&nbsp;for Countly-displayed notifications:
 </p>
 <pre><code class="java">public class App extends Application {